CoffeyBean60/RaaSI/Iteration2/RaaSI-main/README.md

 - Easy to manage dashboard to show the metrics and health of your RaaSI cluster
 - Availability through the use of deployment scripts
 - Secure communication between nodes through the use of a Tigre Calico overlay network
-- Distributed data collection through ...
-DB/FS
+- Secondary Service statefulness preserved through GlusterFS
+- High-Availability provided through the use of Load Balancers

 ## Installation